ThijsTerporten/Climbing-Traveller/README.md

 For testing I designed the website mobile first, with extensive testing using Chrome DevTools for all Iphone's.
 Using DevTools I continued testing the website using settings for the Ipad and a 15.6 inch laptop screen.
 For large screens I used a 24 inch monitor.
+I wanted my page to be seen in a horizantel manner on larger screens a vertical manner for small screens, and on medium sized screens
+I am aiming to be in the middle of these two.

 ### Implementation